Maximilianos/maxpanas.com/notes.md

 ## Functionality

+- Add RSS Feed for articles!
+- Add link in the header of the site to the RSS Feed
+- Add link in the site for the RSS Feed

 - Add ability to have a series of related articles, like a youtube playlist.
 I envision it in the left sidebar on the article page (on mobile? where would I put it)